threefoldfoundation/www_docs_threefold_io/docs_website/docs/litepaper.md

 ### Tokenomics

-The ThreeFold Tokenomics framework for Grid 4.0 and Project INCA has been designed to promote a thriving ecosystem of cloud users, farmers, and validators.
+The ThreeFold INCA Tokenomics framework for Grid 4.0 and Project INCA has been designed to promote a thriving ecosystem of cloud users, farmers, and validators.
 It presents a robust liquidity strategy that ensures seamless transfers and secure transactions within our cloud marketplace.
 Furthermore, by allocating 40 million tokens for farming grants, we're empowering individuals and organizations to contribute to the grid's growth and development.

 Our proof-of-utilization rewards system distributes 80% of rewards to farmers who contribute their resources to the grid, ensuring that they're fairly compensated for their participation.
 Additionally, 10% of rewards are allocated to the ThreeFold Cooperative and 10% to validator commercial partners, promoting a collaborative and mutually beneficial ecosystem.
 100% of the proof-of-capacity rewards go to the farmers hosting nodes on the grid.